2022 Maguindanao division plebiscite: Campaign

-Local officials, including representative from Maguindanao's 1st district Bai Dimple Mastura, encouraged voters to vote for division.
+Local officials, including representative from Maguindanao's 1st district Dimple Mastura, encouraged voters to vote for division.
 Provincial administrator Cyrus Torreña appealed to the members of the Maguindanao Provincial Board to support the division.

 The United Bangsamoro Justice Party, the political arm of the Moro Islamic Liberation Front, announced it is for division.
 Mohagher Iqbal urged all of their members to vote "yes", saying "Dividing the province will bring the government closer to the people."

 A week before the plebiscite a group called "The Interfaith for Peace and Clean Election" requested to the commission to postpone the election.
 Its coordinator Goldy Omelio said that many of the residents do not know of the upcoming plebiscite.
 Omelio added that politicians for division were aggressive in campaigning for division.

 Meanwhile, the Roman Catholic Archdiocese of Cotabato's prelate Angelito Lampon encouraged the faithful to vote, without stating preference on whether to divide or not.
 Lampon said that the plebiscite is a mere formality due to lack of clear opposition to division.
 He stressed that what happens next, if the new provincial officials will be elected or appointed, "is more dangerous".

 Results

 The Commission on Elections (COMELEC) reported that all voting precincts opened on time except one in Talayan, wherein it only opened thirty minutes late.

 COMELEC reported no election-related incidents citing statements from law enforcement authorities.
 Poll watchdog National Citizens' Movement for Free Elections (NAMFREL), with other groups, described the plebiscite processes as smooth and peaceful; cited generally quick voting process in polling sites and transparency in counting and canvassing of votes.

 While both NAMFREL and the poll watchdog Legal Network for Truthful Elections (LENTE) reported common problems encountered by voters, they observed in voting centers that COVID-19 protocols were not much enforced and followed.

 As expected, results were announced by COMELEC on September 18.
 Majority of voters favored the division, according to the initial data.
 The voter turnout is the second highest for province-wide plebiscites, only behind that of the 1998 plebiscite creating and taking Compostela Valley from Davao del Norte.
 Meanwhile, the plebiscite is said to be the most participated in terms of number of registered and actual voters.

 The voter turnout exceeded a prediction by COMELEC which was at least 60%.
 Earlier, NAMFREL observed a low voter turnout especially in Upi and Buluan; however in Talitay, about 80% of voters were reportedly already voted by morning and despite a report that some voters did not participate due to security reasons, the plebiscite had been peaceful.
 Observations from LENTE stated that voting influx peaked 30 minutes after the polling precincts opened, same duration later than expected.

 Official results show eight municipalities, all from the proposed Maguindanao del Sur, unanimously voting for division: Ampatuan, Datu Abdullah Sangki, Datu Anggal Midtimbang, Datu Montawal, Mamasapano, Paglat, Shariff Saydona Mustapha and Talayan.

+Are you in favor of dividing the province of Maguindanao into two separate provinces that will be called Maguindanao del Norte and Maguindanao del Sur?